 \subsection{Kalman filter tuning}

-Finding an ideal tuning of a Kalman filter is not trivial.
+Finding an ideal tuning for a Kalman filter is not trivial.
 While there exists a pragmatic and prominent tuning approach proposed by Schneider and Georgaskis \cite{Schneider.2013}, this approach did not result in satisfactory results during initial tests, both for the tuning of the $R$ and $Q$ matrix.
-Instead, a multitude of tunings were assessed in a grid search and evaluated ex-post by means of different criteria.
+Instead, a multitude of tunings were assessed in a grid search and evaluated \textit{ex post} by means of different criteria.
 To this end, tuning variables were limited to the diagonal entries of both $Q$ and $R$ \cite{Chen.2019, Boulkroune.2023}.
 The initial estimate of the error covariance matrix $P_0$ (in normalized coordinates, cf. Sec.~\ref{sec:meth:numerical_robustness}) was chosen as an identity matrix.

-As suggested by \cite{Schneider.2013}, tuning of measurement uncertainty was modified by an amplification factor $k_\mathrm{R}$ of a diagonal matrix of variance values of individual measurement signals, cf. Tab.~\ref{tab:meth:measurements}.
+As suggested by \cite{Schneider.2013}, tuning of the measurement uncertainty was modified by an amplification factor $k_\mathrm{R}$ of a diagonal matrix of variance values of individual measurement signals, cf. Table~\ref{tab:meth:measurements}.
 For process uncertainty, individual values of a diagonal matrix $Q$ were modified (in normalized coordinates, cf. Sec.~\ref{sec:meth:numerical_robustness}).
-All values were varied by means of latin hypercube sampling \cite{McKay.1979} with 10,000 samples in log scale between $10^{-2}$ and $10^{2}$.
+All values were varied by means of Latin hypercube sampling \cite{McKay.1979} with 10,000 samples in logarithmic (log) scale between $10^{-2}$ and $10^{2}$.

-For all grid search runs, medium MR-EKF parameters were selected, cf. Tab.~\ref{tab:meth:variants_overview}, except for delays, which were set to zero.
+For all grid search runs, medium MR-EKF parameters were selected, cf. Table~\ref{tab:meth:variants_overview}, except for delays, which were set to zero.
 This choice allowed to accelerate computations and ensured a fair consideration of Kalman filter innovations from online and offline outputs, cf. Eq.~\eqref{eq:meth:nis}.
 For each tuning, the MR-EKF was applied to the same synthetic dataset described in Sec.~\ref{sec:case_study}.
 The grid search was run in a parallelized for-loop with a cutoff time of \SI{30}{\second} per for-loop iteration which was determined as sufficiently long after initial trials.